ScatteredInk/open-data-notes/site/content/post/whats-next-on-beneficial-ownership.md

 ### Questions

 Anti-Corruption Coaltion, Armenia: How to query information - to find officials and politicians. {{% marginnote "mn-6"%}}PEP status flag makes this easy - but requires political will and regulatory compliance.
 To find people more generally, unique identifiers for people (possibly meaningless ones) are the optimal solution.
-We are seeing a spectrum {{% /marginnote %}}
+We are seeing a spectrum of uniquely identifying information being added to registers: UK (none at all), Nigeria (a lot planned), Myanmar (a lot there but individual data points got removed when it threatened powerful political figures - this one might be legal ownership?){{% /marginnote %}}

 Fabio Teramo, Italy: Implementing AMLD - but also FATF, and also doing peer review with Global Forum.
 Are there moves to co-ordinate {{% marginnote "mn-7"%}}I think we need a mapping tool that shows "If you are here with public BO disclosure, then you are here with FATF etc."{{% /marginnote %}}